This post may contain affiliate links. Read my whole disclosure here.

 You can certainly imagine how our short stop at the grocery shop went!
-He started asking for things he knew that we weren’t going to buy.
+He started asking for things he knew we weren’t going to buy.
 And he complained about almost every item that we added to the cart.

 All I could think of was that I wanted to get home and hopefully enjoy some quiet while he naps.

 “Look, mom, a lot of ants coming out of that hole!
 They are so cute!
 Maybe they are little ants and their moms going home for lunch.”

 I realized that he is still my sweet little boy and that I was so busy thinking about my ruined morning that I never thought about the feelings that made him act like this!

-Then I sat on the grass on the side of the road and I invited him to join me.
+Then I sat on the grass on the side of the road and invited him to join me.
 We talked about ants, we hugged, and we even played a little game that made us both laugh!

-Before we got off the grass I told him how much I love him.
+Before we got off the grass, I told him how much I love him.
 He smiled and told me he wants us to cuddle more before nap.

-Because it allows us to show kids that they are loved and appreciated!
-Because it helps us teach them important life lessons in a gentle way.
+Because it allows us to show kids they are loved and appreciated!
+Because it helps us build a close and strong relationship with them.
 And most of all, because it allows us to raise happy and confident kids!